This updated post was originally written for Iterable by Arazoo Kadir, Head of Agency Growth for Yodel Mobile, and published on May 28, 2020.

 - Make sure you’ve determined the best possible combination of channels to acquire your users from (ad networks, app store search, social, etc.) and how much budget to allocate to each channel

-- Optimise your campaigns continuously to execute the most successful creative and copy to capture and convert your target audience
+- Optimize your campaigns continuously to execute the most successful creative and copy to capture and convert your target audience

-Now it’s time to encourage customer engagement to drive high-value actions within your app.
-When it comes to engaging and re-engaging users, two of the greatest weapons in your arsenal are push notifications and in-app messages.
+Now that you’ve optimized for the app store and acquired high-value users, it’s time to encourage customer engagement to drive actions within your app.
+When it comes to engaging and re-engaging users, two of the greatest channels at your disposal are push notifications and in-app messaging.

-By bringing together these top strategies, you’ll be well on your way to achieving growing your app user base successfully!
+By bringing together these top five strategies, you’ll be well on your way to delivering on your brand’s shared vision and growing your app user base successfully.